Are you a new Mum? Or soon to be?

 You might even just be thinking “How on earth am I going to find time to shower, let alone get the washing or anything else done?!”

 As a new mum it’s easy to feel overwhelmed.
-In hospital you probably had good practical support from the midwives, but now you’re home, reality sets in that you’re kind of on your own, and that can be a scary thought!
+In hospital you may have had good practical support from the midwives, but now you’re home, reality sets in that you’re kind of on your own, and that can be a scary thought!

 You are not alone.